Oxford, Worcester and Wolverhampton Railway: Netherton to Old Hill line

-The West Midland Railway obtained an authorising Act in July 1862 for a line connecting the Stourbridge Extension line at Old Hill to the OW&WR main line near Netherton.
+The West Midland Railway obtained an authorising act of Parliament, the West Midland Railway (Additional Works) Act 1862 (25 & 26 Vict. c. clxviii) of 17 July 1862 for a line connecting the Stourbridge Extension line at Old Hill to the OW&WR main line near Netherton.
 Completion was much delayed: it opened on 1 March 1878.
 There was one intermediate station at Windmill End, and Netherton station was transferred on to the line from the OW&WR main line.

 In September 1905, the GWR introduced steam railmotors on the line, and opened three new halts; the area was heavily industrialised and passenger usage was heavy.

 After World War II passenger usage declined steeply, and the passenger service was confined to the peak hours in 1958. this was followed by closure to passengers on 13 June 1964, and goods operation finished at the end of 1967.

 Stourbridge Town branch

-The Stourbridge station of the OW&WR was over a mile from the town: goods were brought up to the railway from the town on a rope-worked inclined plane at a gradient of 1 in 14.
+The Stourbridge station of the OW&WR was over a mile from the town: goods were brought up to the railway from the town on a rope-worked inclined plane at a gradient of 1-in-14.

 On 30th July 1859, a branch was completed from the OWWR main line to the north of the viaduct, probably very close to where the junction to the engine shed was to be located, to the ironworks that had been built on the western side of Lower High Street… There was a hope that the branch would be available for passenger traffic.
 However, due to the steepness of the incline (1 in 14), which necessitated traffic having to be winched up and down using a cable attached to a stationary engine, it was doubtful that such traffic could be handled safely.

-In time, this was considered to be unsatisfactory and an Act for construction of a short branch to a Town station was secured by the GWR on 30 June 1874.
+In time, this was considered to be unsatisfactory and the Great Western Railway Act 1874 (37 & 38 Vict. c. lxxiv) for construction of a short branch to a Town station was secured by the GWR on 30 June 1874.
 The little branch was also on a gradient of 1 in 67 with double track, and beyond the new "Town" station there was a 1 in 27 gradient leading down to sidings on the River Stour.
 The passenger part of the line opened on 1 May 1879 and the goods extension on 1 January 1880.
 The new station was called Stourbridge, and the existing Stourbridge station was renamed Stourbridge Junction.
 The branch curved round to the north to reach the junction station on joining the main line, but in 1901 Stourbridge Junction station was relocated further south, and the branch was altered to run to it and to face the south.

-The branch was closed to passengers from 29 March 1915 to 1 May 1919.
+The branch was closed to passengers from 29 March 1915 to 1 May 1919, after which it was reopened as a passenger shuttle service between Stourbridge Junction and Stourbridge Town.